susam/devil/README.md

 -----------------

-The following initialization code shows how we can customise Devil to show a Devil face in the modeline and the echo area.
+The following initialization code shows how we can customise Devil to show a Devil smiley (😈) in the modeline and the echo area.

 ```elisp
 (add-to-list 'load-path "/path/to/devil/")